No Motobike Manufactor have had involvement in this product.

 Recovery of the Walbro ECU models via Android_Vers, cables only.:

-- Menu "ECU" <Select> Benelli 899/1130 (This item appears only if you have a USB cableplugged on the android device)
+- Menu "ECU" <Select> Benelli 899/1130 (This item appears only if you have a USB cable

 - Menu "ECU" <Connect>